Standard-IO/Standard-IO/README.md

 Hi, I'm from México.
 I studied a electroninc engineering and after go for a M.S. in  computer science.

 I was working for manufacturing companies about 2 years in areas like quality.
-In this areas I did many things some related to technology like manage data and make reports no further than that and other no related like manage 8 people team to supervise production processes and training.
+In this areas I did many things some related to technology like manage data, make reports and visualizations; and other no related like manage 8 people team to supervise production processes and training.
 After, applied to study a M.s in C.S. and was admitted, previously I've talked with my boss and trained 2 people to take my place.
-They offered to me stay raising my salary and giving me a better position, but I really like the tech area so I still think was the best desition.
+I really like the tech area so I still think was the best desition.

 I've learning many things related with data and its manipulation.
 Mainly I've focused to learn python and many tool that work really well under this language.
 But I've find this is not enough and started to learn many thing realated with web development and cloud becuase these abilities are almost mandatory to work in any field in these days.